 The Departmental Curriculum Development Cells are constituted as under for planning and updating of syllabus to be presented to the Board of Studies.
-Similarly the Common Curriculum a) Departmental Curriculum Development Cells for academic matters

-Development Cell is constituted as under for finalizing the subjects for both common and departmental core.
+Similarly the Common Curriculum Development Cell is constituted as under for finalizing the subjects for both common and departmental core.